tolikjan/vagranthost/README.md

 ### Host Address
 - Host: 192.168.33.10
-you can change in `Vagrantfile` if you like
+you can change it in `Vagrantfile` if you like

 ### SSH
 - Username: vagrant